 Cosmetic products do not require FDA approval prior to being marketed in the U.S. (with the exception of some of their color additives).
 It falls upon the manufacturers to substantiate product safety.

-MoCRA requires adequate safety substantiation prior to a product being sold in the U.S. The Act defines this as: tests, studies, research, analyses, or other information that is considered among experts to be sufficient to support a reasonable certainty that a cosmetics product is safe.
+MoCRA requires adequate safety substantiation prior to a product being sold in the U.S. The Act defines this as: tests, studies, research, analyses, or other information that is considered among experts to be sufficient to support a reasonable certainty that a cosmetic product is safe.

 Products without adequate substantiation will be considered adulterated.